R1chardJam3s/Four-Zero/README.md

 Built for Java 1.8.

 ## Requirements
-1. JavaFX (built in 1.8 which includes JavaFX bundled.
+1. JavaFX (built in 1.8 which includes JavaFX bundled at base).

 ### Is it being updated?
 No.